emma0925/Gene-Summary-Enhancer/README.md

 ![Alt text](./resources/overview.png)<br>
 If you want to run from very begining (cleaning out the gene id) to generation the llama summary, forllow the following steps.
 You can also run each stage separately.
 Please make sure to change all the file path and email for sbatch job before running, for more details read through Features section. <br>
 **Stage 1: Clean Gene ids**<br>
 Most likely, you don't need to run this step, the cleaned gene list is saved in `gene_ids/gene_ids_full.txt`.
 If you decide to run this step, please make sure the input_file path is correct.
+The step can be runned locally, you don't need to do it on compute canada.
+It doesn't require a gpu.
 ```
 python3 clean_raw.py
 ```